Will protein powder make you gain weight?

 Protein powder can contribute to weight gain if it increases your total daily calorie intake.
 For example, mixing it with milk, nut butter, or oats can add hundreds of calories.

 Some products, often labeled as “mass gainers,” are designed to promote weight gain.
 These contain extra carbohydrates and fats along with protein.
-They are useful for athletes or individuals trying to build muscle but are not ideal for those focused on weight control.
+They are useful for athletes or individuals trying to build muscle through supplements, diet, and exercise, but are not ideal for those focused on weight control.

 How Protein Powder Can Help With Weight Loss